minprog/programming-1/60 Understanding/10 Hardware/10 problem set.md

 ## 3. Power Shopping
 5. (3 points) Your dad just came home with a brand new printer from Better Buy, but unfortunately, it looks like it came only with a power cable!
 From what you can see, there’s no way of connecting the printer to his computer.
-How exactly would you ŀgure out what he needs to purchase in order to use his new printer?
+How exactly would you figure out what he needs to purchase in order to use his new printer?
 Suggest what you think he needs to buy, explaining your thought process.
-Be speciŀc
+Be specific.

 6. (3 points) I just purchased a new computer monitor with only a DVI port.
 Sadly, my laptop only has a slot for an HDMI cable.
 Am I out of luck?
 Why or why not?
 My sister’s laptop, on the